Woodbridge festival ADVANCE DISCOUNT tickets here

 Activities, fun and ideas

 Running a sustainable event is central to what we're trying to achieve and eco activities have always been a huge part of the festival.
-We've co-created exciting live and online activities and events, including our Incredible Oceans Live, Forest School and Eco Toy Workshops in Summer Schools, online, in school classes and dedicated eco days.
+We've co-created exciting live and online activities and events, including 2025’s Spin project, our Incredible Oceans Live, Forest School and Eco Toy Workshops in Summer Schools, online, in school classes and dedicated eco days.

 :News